Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 This is why you have people.
 That’s a late 80s Vauxhall Cavalier.
 And here’s where we have some weird continuity issues with the books (that I don’t ultimately care about) — I guess because Rowling started writing so many years before the first book was published, it’s established that Harry Potter was born in 1980 and that the final book (pre-epilogue) ends in 1997.
 This is a 1989 Vauxhall, which means that movie Harry was born in ’89 or later.
 A car we see later confirms that movie Harry’s age corresponds to when the books were published, not to when the book was first written.

-Well that’s just standard movie/book continuity right there.
-The crew don’t give a fuck what the book says (nobody does, ultimately.
-That’s the one rule they tell you when adapting shit.
+That’s standard movie/book continuity right there.
+The crew doesn’t give a fuck what the book says (nobody does, ultimately.
+That’s the one rule they tell you when adapting things.
 You owe nothing to the source material).
 My guess is they figured, “Well, Radcliffe was born in ’89, so let’s just do it that way.”
 It makes sense.
 Because when they do, eventually, make these books over again, they’re not gonna do it period piece style and set it in the 90s, they’re gonna do it modern again, and set it current and not really mention it.
 So I don’t really have a problem with book deviation (like so many people do, especially with shit like this).
 Complaining about book deviation seems less important when your film looks like it was shot by Ed Wood.

 They’re really relying heavily on us knowing what the hell is going on here, and going along with the whole, “Wow, magic!” aspect of it.